jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Work remains to leverage microservice architectures in SDHPC.

 Our implementation of RCS provides two storage subsystems: GPFS and Ceph.
-GPFS serves as parallel storage for HPC workloads, while Ceph delivers block and object storage services to OpenStack and Kubernetes based workloads.
+GPFS is accessible via InfiniBand as performant parallel storage for HPC workloads.
+Ceph delivers block and object cloud-native storage services to OpenStack and Kubernetes based workloads.
-Public S3 endpoints are available for user data through Ceph object storage, and CephFS serves as a capacity tier backend for GPFS to help manage storage costs.
+Public S3 endpoints are available for user data through a Ceph object storage.
+Additionally, CephFS serves as a capacity tier backend for GPFS to help manage storage costs.
-Research and Education network peering is provided by a SciDMZ segment that uses Globus as data transfer interface for GPFS.
+Research and Education network peering is provided by a SciDMZ segment that uses Globus as a data transfer interface for GPFS.
 Globus allows users to manage other storage services via additional connectors @Chard2016.
 Campus peering provides network access to all services in the RCS, simplifying compliance with campus IT policies.
 Enhancements to RCS network interfacing are under consideration to expand services delivered via the SciDMZ.